Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Experiments

 \subsection{Datasets}

-In this study, three datasets were used to evaluate the performance of the proposed method.
-The first two datasets were utilized for retrospective experimental testing, while the last dataset was employed for prospective experimental testing.

-The retrospective experiments utilized publicly available fully-sampled multi-coil knee and brain MRI data from the fastMRI dataset~\cite{zbontar2018fastmri}.
-The fastMRI dataset contains MRI data with various contrast weightings.
-The knee data consisted of T1-weighted images acquired from 15 receiver coils.
+Retrospective experiments utilized publicly available fully-sampled multi-coil knee and brain data from the fastMRI dataset~\cite{zbontar2018fastmri}.
+The knee data consisted of T1-weighted images acquired with 15 receiver coils.
 All knee images were center-cropped to a size of $368\times 368$.
 To train the supervised methods, 739 slices from 29 subjects were selected as the training dataset.
-The brain data consisted of T2-weighted images acquired from 20 receiver coils.
+The brain data consisted of T2-weighted images acquired with 20 receiver coils.
 All brain images were center-cropped to a size of $320\times 320$.
 Similarly, for training the supervised methods, 150 slices from 15 subjects were selected as the training dataset.
+For retrospective undersampling, random undersampling masks were employed.
+Table \ref{tab1} summarizes the datasets, acceleration rates R, actural undersampling rates u\_rate, and ACS sizes.
+Note that R $\approx$ 1/u\_rate.

-The prospectively undersampled data were acquired using a 3T scanner (TIM TRIO, Siemens, Erlangen, Germany) equipped with a 12-channel head coil, employing a fast spin-echo sequence with a spin-locking frequency of 500 Hz.
-The acquired images had a matrix size of $384\times 384$.
-The study was approved by the local institutional review board, and informed consent was obtained from all volunteers.
+The prospectively undersampled data were acquired using a 3T scanner (TIM TRIO, Siemens, Erlangen, Germany) with a 12-channel head coil, employing a fast spin-echo sequence.
+The study was approved by the local institutional review board.
+The imaging parameters were as follows: TE/TR = 5.8 ms/4 s; echo train length = 8; space resolution = $0.7\times0.7$; matrix size = $384\times 384$.
 Similarly, for training the supervised methods, an additional 112 fully-sampled slices from 7 subjects were used as the training dataset.
+For prospective undersampling, random mask with u\_rate = 12.5\% was employed.